Leftfish/Advent-of-Code-2024/README.md

 * [2022](https://github.com/Leftfish/Advent-of-Code-2022): 25 days for the third time!
 * [2023](https://github.com/Leftfish/Advent-of-Code-2023): 25 days for the fourth time!

 Not only am I (still) not a pro, nor do I have a degree in computer science, but also this is a pretty challenging time for me.
 So I'm totally not sure how much effort I can devote to AoC this year.
-But let's try anyone.

-As every year, shoutout to the wonderful [AoC community on reddit](https://www.reddit.com/r/adventofcode/).
+As of Day 16, I managed to solve all the problems on the same day.
+[Day 16 part 2](https://adventofcode.com/2024/day/16) was the first one that required me to have a look at the solutions posted by the [AoC community on reddit](https://www.reddit.com/r/adventofcode/) - it turned out that I had the right ideas and terrible approaches to implementation.

 Things I **L**earned, **R**evised or **I**mproved at in 2024: